monastyrskyy/monastyrskyy.github.io/_posts/2019-6-26-collegescorecards_mysql.md

 IGNORE 1 LINES;
 ```
 1. I imported the full original dataset.
+  - SQL requires a table which then is populated by the data.

 2. I then created sub-tables, each with a common theme.
   - Luckily, the dataset has several groups of variables that share a common theme.
 I will use this to my advantage and divide up the data according to theme.